cellsjs/pisco-gitflow-flows/flows/validate/info.md

 #### Flow test

-In this step of the flow we hace to test the behaviour of the software unit once it has been deployed in the specific environment.
+In this step of the flow we have to test the behaviour of the software unit once it has been deployed in the specific environment.
+In order to do so, this step has an input from the deploy step so the tests are executed against the correct platform and artifact.

-We have several types of test in this stage, and we have defined it as steps of this flow:
+We have several types of tests in this stage, and we have defined them as steps of this flow:

 * Steps:
     ```json